vburckhardt/terraform-ibm-base-ocp-vpc/README.md

 #### Load balancers

-- The IBM Cloud OCP stack manages the lifecycle of VPC Loadbalancers for your cluster.
+- The IBM Cloud OCP stack manages the lifecycle of VPC load balancers for your cluster.
 See the _LoadBalancer_ section in the [Understanding options for exposing apps](https://cloud.ibm.com/docs/openshift?topic=openshift-cs_network_planning).
 - By default, one load balancer is created at cluster creation for the default cluster ingress.
 - You can attach additional security groups using the `additional_lb_security_group_ids` variable.
-This set of security groups is attached to all loadbalancers managed by the cluster.
+This set of security groups is attached to all load balancers managed by the cluster.
 - **Important**: If additional load balancers are added after creating the cluster, for example, by exposing a Kubernetes service of type LoadBalancer, update the `number_of_lbs` variable and re-run this module to attach the extra security groups to the newly created load balancer.
 - The default IBM-managed security group is attached to the LBs in all cases.

+Text:<startoftext>

 ### Troubleshooting